ArthurRbn/My_RPG/README.md

 Epitech year-end Project

-This is a RPG videogame realised in C with the CSFML library.
+This is an RPG video game realised in C with the CSFML library.

-In this game you can interract with your environment: speak with NPCs, fight different enemies, collect items and complete multiple quests !
+In this game you can interact with your environment: speak with NPCs, fight different enemies, collect items and complete multiple quests !

-To test the game build the binary using the makefile and make sure you got the CSFML library on your computer.
+To test the game build the binary using the Makefile and make sure you got the CSFML library on your computer.
 Then use the command "./my_rpg [player_name]" to launch the game

 Realised alone in one month